-Bombardier received two shareholder proposals this year from the Mouvement d'éducation et de défense des actionnaires ("MÉDAC"), a shareholder of the Corporation, having its principal office at 82 Sherbrooke Street West, Montréal, Québec, H2X 1X3, Canada.
+Bombardier received five shareholder proposals this year from the Mouvement d'éducation et de défense des actionnaires ("MÉDAC"), a shareholder of the Corporation, having its principal office at 82 Sherbrooke Street West, Montréal, Québec, H2X 1X3, Canada.
 The proposals were submitted in French by MÉDAC and were translated into English by the Corporation.

-The full text of the two proposals received from MÉDAC has been reproduced in Appendix "B" to this Circular, along with our responses.
-Further to discussions management held with MÉDAC, it was agreed that Proposal 2 would not be presented at the Meeting for voting purposes.
+The full text of the five proposals received from MÉDAC has been reproduced in Appendix "B" to this Circular, along with our responses.